 Marine Conservation Institute is recruiting partners for the Global Ocean Refuge System.
-If you would like to have a role in deciding which marine protected areas become Global Ocean Refuges and would like to promote globally important sites worthy of this status, please join us.
-Organizations that join as partners in the GLORES Alliance will be part of the nominating and vetting of Global Ocean Refuges as well as efforts aimed at promoting strong conservation.
-More importantly, your involvement will help improve the quality of marine protected areas, eliminating “paper parks”, supporting marine biodiversity conservation and sustaining a healthy ocean economy.
+If you would like to have a role in deciding which marine protected areas become Global Ocean Refuges and would like to nominate globally significant sites worthy of this status, please join us.
+Partners assist in nominating and vetting Global Ocean Refuges as well as support communications that help recognize and promote these areas.
+More importantly, your involvement will help improve the quality of marine protected areas, eliminating “paper parks”, supporting marine biodiversity conservation and sustaining healthy ocean economies.